 At the time of physiological seed maturity the germination and vigor of the seed is optimal and at its maximum.
 This is the time where our farmers are harvesting the seed.
 The seed is dried immediately after harvest to reach a moisture content of 12 to 13%.
 This puts the seed in the best position to be stored.
-Careful and soft handling during seed processing is also your guarantee for a high quality product with a long shelf life.
+A careful and soft handling during the seed processing is also your guarantee for a high quality product with a long shelf life.
 Nevertheless, seed is a living organism and aging of seeds starts right after harvest.
 The goal for storage should be to create conditions to slow the aging process.

 Water Content and Temperature

 Low moisture is more important than low temperature.
 You might experience problems if the seed is exposed to large differences in temperature.
-In that case air circulation can be initiated which not only transports heat, but also moisture from seed to seed.
+In that case air circulation can be initiated which does not only transport heat, but also moisture from seed to seed.
 This is possible because the difference in the temperature of warm seed and cold air condense water on the seed in the bag.
 The high moisture content accelerates the respiration of the seed and thereby the loss of energy.

-Storage Condition Impact on Shelf Life.
+Storage Condition Impact on Shelf Life

 The temperature and humidity decides how long you can store the seed.
 Each seed has a built-in "shelf life meter" which is the potential time the seed can be stored.

 Figure 1 - Deterioration of Seed Over Time